Rank fluctuations of matrix products and a moment method for growing groups: Proof of

 \begin{rmk} Although our proof works for some sequences $k(n) \to \infty$, the growth is rather slow, while in the additive Haar case of \cite[Theorem 10.1]{van2023local}, the result applies to any $k(n)$ satisfying the condition $k(n) \ll p^n$.
 This is mainly due to the limitation of the method in Section \ref{section:prod:moments}, and it is an interesting problem to extend the range to $p^{cn}$ for some $c<1$. \end{rmk}

-\begin{rmk} One may also make sense of \Cref{def:cL_intro} for a general real parameter $p > 1$ by extrapolating $n_{\max}$ as a function of $p$, and one may check this agrees with the definition in \cite{van2023local} for all such real $p$, not necessarily prime.
-However, for the moment we resist this diversion. \end{rmk}
+\begin{rmk} As mentioned in the Introduction, one may also make sense of \Cref{def:cL_intro} for a general real parameter $p > 1$ by extrapolating $n_{\max}$ as a function of $p$, and one may check this agrees with the definition in \cite{van2023local} for all such real $p$, not necessarily prime.
+However, for now we resist this diversion. \end{rmk}

-\subsection{Acknowledgements.}
+\subsection{Acknowledgements}

-We thank Mehtaab Sawhney for helpful remarks on his work and related ones.
+We thank Mehtaab Sawhney for helpful remarks on his work and related ones, and thank the anonymous referees for many helpful corrections and comments.
 HN is supported by National Science Foundation grant DMS-1752345 and by a Simons Fellowship.
 RVP was supported by the European Research Council (ERC), Grant Agreement No. 101002013.